Plumsail/forms-docs/Public/integrations/sql-server.rst

+.. title:: Insert row to SQL server from Plumsail Forms

 .. meta::
-   :description: Examples and templates for public web forms integration
+   :description: Examples and templates for public web forms integration with Microsoft Power Automate or Zapier

 Insert row to SQL server from Plumsail Forms with Power Automate or Zapier
 ==========================================================================